CoolRequest/coolrequest.github.io/_posts/2021-11-22-replace_select2.md

 {% endhighlight %}

 It checks for a selected value every time the State changes and on connecting.
 Then it fetches or clears the results accordingly.

+---
+## Final Thoughts

+Tom Select is a very useful library to implement advanced behaviour in select tags, and can replace select2 with advantages.
+We've seen examples of 3 different scenarios.
+Using Stimulus allows us to implement advanced funcionalities in the select, while keeping the html simple and enabling reuse of the code across different pages.

 <div class="message">
   You can find a functional demo of this concept here <br><b><a href="https://tom-select.herokuapp.com/">https://tom-select.herokuapp.com/</a></b>